Technology

 Verification time12 to 24 monthsContinuous, real-time

-Verification cost$5 to $40 per ton$2 per ton
+Verification cost$5 to $40 per tonTargeting single-digit dollars per ton at scale

 Data reliabilitySubjective and periodicObjective and continuous

-Tamper-evidenceProceduralCryptographic at silicon
+Tamper-evidenceProceduralCryptographic at the device

 Coverage logicConvenience-drivenH3 zone-weighted